MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 In this example, you can see that 3D House and Contoso 360 are the trending competitors, and you can define a sales strategy related to these competitors.
 The bubbles show the 20 competitors that are trending and the number of times that these competitors were mentioned in the calls.
 The dark-shade bubbles are the trending competitors.

 You can define what competitors you want to track during the sales call.
-To learn more, see configure conversation content. <link to configure conversation content >.
+To learn more, see [Configure keywords and competitors to track](configure-keywords-competitors.md).

 ## What characterizes top sellers?